mrkalePhotonApp/watertank/README.md

 - All measured values a provided to a mobile application only on demand with help related **Blynk methods and virtual pins**.
 Values are not pushed to the Blynk cloud, just a mobile application reads them at its time intervals.

-- The application switches on and off **Blynk LEDs** for aforementioned dynamic statuss, filling and pumping, for better and smarter indication in a mobile application.
+- The application switches on and off **Blynk LEDs** for aforementioned dynamic statuses, filling and pumping, for better and smarter indication in a mobile application.